-All applicants will be notified by letter regarding admission or nonadmission.
-Successful applicants must confirm their admission and intention to register by submitting a nonrefundable deposit within the time specified in the letter of acceptance.
-The deposit will be credited toward tuition on registration in September (see Program-specific Deposits on Confirmation of Admission).
+All applicants will be notified by e-mail regarding admission or nonadmission.
+Successful applicants must confirm their admission and intention to register by submitting two nonrefundable deposits within the time specified in the letter of acceptance.
+The deposits will be credited toward tuition on registration in September (see Program-specific Deposits on Confirmation of Admission).